10.5. Binary Classification of Labeled Data by Support Vector Machines#

 10.5.8.
 Conclusion#

-In this chapter, we have seen how linear algebra and optimization provide a framework for four types of machine-learning data analysis: ordinary least squares (OLS) linear regression, \(k\)-means clustering of unlabelled data, dimensionality analysis by principal component analysis, and binary classification of labeled data by support vector machines (SVM).
+In this chapter, we have seen how linear algebra and optimization provide a framework for four types of machine-learning data analysis: ordinary least squares (OLS) linear regression, \(k\)-means clustering of unlabeled data, dimensionality analysis by principal component analysis, and binary classification of labeled data by support vector machines (SVM).
 Aggarwal [2020] provides an extensive in-depth treatment of this subject, and Williams [2018] is a good introduction to additional ways linear algebra is useful in data analysis.

 Data analysis is becoming increasingly automated with the development of machine learning tools, including Python JNBs [VanderPlas 2017].
 In addition to being adept in the use of such computational tools, a key to proficiency as a data scientist is to have an inquisitive love for data as well as a good understanding of the mathematics underlying a given method of analysis.